 Prognosis for Amblyopia

-Amblyopia may become irreversible if not diagnosed and treated before age 8, at which time the visual system has often matured.
+Amblyopia may result in permanent vision loss if not diagnosed and treated early in childhood, before the visual system has matured.
 The earlier treatment is begun, the greater the likelihood of complete vision recovery.
 In certain circumstances, older children with amblyopia can still have vision improvement with treatment.
+The Amblyopia Treatment Studies have shown that amblyopia treatment may improve visual acuity if initiated even in early adolescence, up until 14 years of age (1 Prognosis reference Amblyopia is functional reduction in visual acuity of an eye caused by disuse during visual development.
+Severe loss of vision can occur in the affected eye if amblyopia is not detected and... read more ).
 Recurrence (recidivism) is possible in certain cases until the visual system matures.
 Some patients have a small decrease in visual acuity even after visual maturity has occurred.

 Treatment of Amblyopia

 Patching (occlusion therapy)